json420/degu/doc/degu.client.rst

         *   :meth:`Connection.post()`
         *   :meth:`Connection.delete()`

-    And there is also a shortcut for making HTTP Range requests:
+    And there is a shortcut for making HTTP Range requests:

         *   :meth:`Connection.get_range()`

     For brevity, the shortcut methods are recommended (when possible).
-There is also a small performance advantage to using them.

     A :class:`Connection` is stateful  and is *not* thread-safe.